lastbronx41/lastbronx41/README.md

 - 👋 Hi, I’m @Kweku Jecty
 - 👀 I’m always on the lookout for intertesting projects to collaborate on as a senior web developer
-- 🌱 I love teaching code and helping others learn how to solve problems by thinking as a coder
+- 🌱 I enjoy teaching young devs how to code and solve problems by thinking as a coder
 - 💞️ I’m a team player and love anime
 - 📫 You can reach me through linkedin